 ahm health insurance has partnered with petinsurance.com.au to provide health cover for your furry family.
 In addition to vet costs, the pet insurance policies cover expenses for emergency boarding if you're hospitalised, as well as tick paralysis and overseas vet expenses in eligible destinations.

-We don't currently have this brand on our panel.
+ahm pet insurance is not currently available via Finder.
 But don't fret!
-You can head to the 1300 pet insurance website or compare a bunch of other pet insurance companies with finder.
+You can head to their website at www.ahm.com.au for more information or compare a bunch of other pet insurance companies with Finder.

 What policies can I choose from?